HomeBlogHow Does an Appraisal Work on My Property?

 • Is there a need for any major renovations?

-• How do the upgrades compare to similar properties in the neighborhood?
+• How do the upgrades compare to similar properties in the neighbourhood?

 • What is the resale value of similar properties in the area?

-There are two types of appraisal reports: The Form Reports and the Narrative Reports
+There are two types of appraisal reports: Form Reports and Narrative Reports.

-Concerning the Form Report, the appraiser will fill out a form that is a general template to be filled.
-All necessary information is provided within this document.
+Form Reports: The appraiser fills out a general template with all necessary information provided within the document.

 Most Private lenders will be relying on a form report.
 Generally, this report type is utilized with smaller residential properties or small rental properties with no more than four units.